What is IRA-Approved Platinum? What Does it Mean and Which Platinum Bars and Coins are Eligible?

 Here are some examples of platinum bars that are IRA-eligible:

-These are some examples and there are more coins and bars you can include in your silver IRA and gold IRA account.
+These are some examples and there’re more platinum coins and bars you can include in your, platinum IRA, silver IRA and gold IRA account.

 In general, there’re a lot more gold and silver products that can be a part of IRA account than there’re platinum (and it’s cousin palladium) products.

-Which Platinum Coins and Bars are Not IRA Approved (Examples)?
+Which Platinum Coins and Bars aren’t IRA Approved (Examples)?

-Common platinum products that typically do NOT qualify for IRAs include:
+Common platinum products that don’t qualify for IRAs include:

 Where to Buy IRA-Eligible Platinum to Include as Part of Your IRA Account?

-The best place to buy IRA-eligible platinum is Birch Gold Group.
-They’re a safe gold investment company from the US that also sells both IRA-approved and regular platinum products (coins and bars).
+The best place to buy IRA-eligible platinum is Augusta Precious Metals.
+They’re a safe US gold investment company that sells both IRA-approved and regular platinum products (coins and bars).

 You can get their free gold IRA kit here.